ajsherrill2/02-Challenge/README.md

 ```

-# My changes to HTML
+## My changes to HTML

 ```
-Changing non-samantic element "div" to samantic element "header" getting rid of "span" element and using "h1" as the selector on css page getting rid of "div" and keeping "ul" and adjusting indentation for "<ul></ul>" changing "div" to "fig" changing "div" to "main" changing "div" under "main" to "section" sematic elements adding "id" so that nav funstion works for "Search Engine Optimization"
+Changing non-samantic element "div" to samantic element "header" getting rid of "span" element and using "h1" as the selector on css page getting rid of "div" and keeping "ul" and adjusting indentation for "<ul></ul>" changing "div" to "figure" changing "div" to "main" changing "div" under "main" to "section" sematic elements adding "id" so that nav funstion works for "Search Engine Optimization"